Skip to main content

 Step 3: Run the bootstrap.yml workflow

-Run the workflow by clicking the green Run workflow button, providing the necessary inputs as described in the Workflow Inputs section (you can find a lot of those values in your accounts.yml file).
+Navigate to the Actions tab of your repository and locate the workflow labeled Infrastructure Live Root Bootstrap.
+Click the green Run workflow button, providing the necessary inputs as described in the Workflow Inputs section.
+Many inputs can be sourced from your accounts.yml file.

 caution